Murderer or 'reasonable officer?' Jury begins deliberations in Chauvin trial | Law-Order

 Murderer or 'reasonable officer?'
 Jury begins deliberations in Chauvin trial

-Jurors in the murder trial of Derek Chauvin began deliberations on Monday after a prosecutors implored them to "believe your eyes" as he replayed video of the former Minneapolis policeman kneeling on a dying George Floyd's neck.
+Jurors in the murder trial of Derek Chauvin began deliberations on Monday after a prosecutor implored them to "believe your eyes" as he replayed video of the former Minneapolis police officer kneeling on a dying George Floyd's neck.
 Chauvin's lead lawyer, Eric Nelson, countered in his own closing argument that Chauvin behaved as any "reasonable police officer" would, saying that he followed his training from 19 years on the force.

 Chauvin has pleaded not guilty to second-degree unintentional murder, third-degree "depraved mind" murder and second-degree manslaughter.
 Nelson, his lawyer, said prosecutors were wrong to dismiss his theory that carbon monoxide poisoning from the nearby police car's exhaust and Floyd's use of the opioid fentanyl may have contributed to Floyd's death.